jeanwsr/mokit-doc-mdbook/src/chap2-3.md

 export BDF=$HOME/software/bdf-pkg/sbin/run.sh # optional
 ```

-Please modify the above paths to suit your situations.
+Please modify the above paths to suit your situations. '# optional' means it is not obligatory and it depends on your usage.
 Since PySCF is run by `python`, OpenMolcas is run by `pymolcas`, Molpro is run by `molpro`, PSI4 is run by `psi4` and Dalton is run by `dalton`, there is no extra environment variable to be exported here.
 But if you define `export PSI4=...`, then this variable has priority to the path found by `which psi4`.

 For Dalton, you can install either MKL or MPI version since both are supported, and it would be automatically detected by MOKIT.
 The environment variable `BDF` are optional, there is no need to write it if you do not want to use BDF.

-The configuration file 'program.info' is no longer used since MOKIT 1.2.1.
+The configuration file `program.info` is no longer used since MOKIT 1.2.1.
 After writing environment variables, a logout and re-login on your terminal is strongly recommended.

 **Setup GAMESS**